Types of Marketing: Overview of 10 Different Marketing Strategies

 People typically aren’t looking for your product/service offer or asking for your message to be sent to them.
 As a result, they aren’t likely to take action or convert into a lead or customer.

-With that being said, this method still has worked for companies and can still be viable when combined with other marketing strategies.
+That said, this method still has worked for companies and can still be viable when combined with other marketing strategies.

 2. Inbound Marketing